 2022 VA Disability Pay Chart and Compensation Rates: Cost-of-Living Adjustment

-The 2022 cost-of-living adjustment (COLA) will likely be anywhere from 4.5 to 5.3 percent or even higher, according to recent projections.
-This may lead to a significant increase in 2022 VA disability rates and monthly compensation for veterans.
+The cost-of-living adjustment (COLA) for 2022 is 5.9 percent, according to a recent announcement by the Social Security Administration.
+This will lead to a significant increase in next year’s VA disability rates and monthly compensation for veterans.

 What is the Cost-of-Living Adjustment (COLA)?